How To Be Creative In Curriculum Design?

 The default mode network is like a series of airport hubs in different and typically unconnected parts of the brain.
 And that’s why it’s so crucial.
 When the brain flips into idle mode, this network subconsciously puts together stray thoughts, makes seemingly random connections and enables us to see an old problem in an entirely new light.

-Why Use Drama & The Arts In Learning-How-To-Learn?
+What Informs My Use Of Drama & The Arts In Learning-How-To-Learn?

-The project makes use of research in Matthew Hurley’s, Daniel Dennett’s and Reginald Adams’ Inside Jokes: Using Humor to Reverse-Engineer the Mind that defines a zone of experience and state of mind in which we experience a sense of pleasure in futility, chaos and incomprehension.
-The research shows how human fallibility arises from the process of building our working memory on ‘illusions of competence’ and our long term memory, which neuroscientists call ‘reconsolidation’, built on ‘false memory’: learning to learn thus involves us doing what David Dennett describes coming to know how the human brain has a “Chevy engine running Maserati software”.
+The project also made use of research from Matthew Hurley’s, Daniel Dennett’s and Reginald Adams’ Inside Jokes: Using Humor to Reverse-Engineer the Mind that defines “a zone of experience and state of mind in which we experience a sense of pleasure in futility, chaos and incomprehension”.
+In doing so, it attempted to show how human fallibility arises from the process of building our working memory on ‘illusions of competence’ and our long term memory, which neuroscientists call ‘reconsolidation’, built on ‘false memory’: learning to learn thus involves us doing what David Dennett describes coming to know how the human brain has a “Chevy engine running Maserati software”.